Customer Locations – Add, Edit And Insert Locations Into Best Routes

 Add Customer Locations – Create Detailed Address Location Profiles

 To open your Customer Locations page, go to “Customers” in the Navigation Menu, then click “Customer Locations“.
-Here, you will see all of your Customer Locations and their associated data.
+Here, you’ll see all of your Customer Locations and their associated data.

 Open Your Customer Locations